koykoy027/script-for-comparing-2-databases/README.md

 # Test your source and target database

 ## Introduction
-If you plan to migrate your MySQL database, this script for comparison would be a big help to check if you migrated it 100%
+If you plan to migrate your MySQL database, this script for comparison would be a big help to check if you migrated it 100%.

 ---

 ## Prerequisite
 - Prepare your target and source database
-- Your 2 database should be both MYSQL and have same schema
+- Your 2 databases should be in both MYSQL and have the same schema

 ## How to setup
 - clone this repository